d3LA/mechanical-leg/README.md

 # mechanical-leg
-this project contains all necessary files needed for the completion of the project.
+This repository contains all necessary files needed for the completion of the project.
 We are open to any form of collaboration